The MSc Purchasing and Supply Chain Management course (French or English)

 URBAN LOGISTICS

-The digitalization of purchasing and logistics processes, driven in part by the rise of e-commerce and urban population growth, is steering organizations towards urban logistics.
-This emerging challenge in supply chain management is becoming a new criterion for acquiring and retaining customers.
+The digitalization of purchasing and logistics processes, particularly due to the rise of e-commerce and urbanization of the population, is driving organizations towards what is known as urban logistics.
+This new challenge in supply chain management thus becomes a new criterion for customer acquisition and loyalty.

 SUPPLY CHAIN MANAGEMENT